audreyde/kippu/README.md

-A simple event planning tool
+A simple travel planning tool